 • Writing short stories.

-Floor: Sealed concrete floor to continue the old garage theme and an area rug with geometric patterns.
+• Floor: Sealed concrete floor to continue the old garage theme and an area rug with geometric patterns.
+Later, in 2017-18, painted the same grey that is on the walls of the house.

-Interior walls: White walls and corrugated tin that match those in the house.
+• Interior walls: White walls and corrugated tin that once matched those in the house.

 1. The exposed end of the seats was the end that butts up to the cabin wall and is therefore unfinished (no end caps) and not too attractive.